Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who is responsible for tracking the remaining work of the Sprint?

-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The Scrum Master.
 - [ ] The Project Manager.
-- [ ] The Development Team is consultation with the Product Owner.
+- [ ] The Developers is consultation with the Product Owner.
 - [ ] The Product Owner.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the tactic a Scrum Master should use to divide a group of 100 people into multiple Development Teams?
+### What is the tactic a Scrum Master should use to divide a group of 100 people into multiple Scrum Teams?

 - [ ] Create teams based on their skills across multiple layers (such as database, UI, etc.)
 - [ ] Ask the Product Owner to assign the people to teams.
-- [x] Ask the developers to divide themselves into teams.
+- [x] Ask the Developers to divide themselves into teams.

 **[⬆ Back to Top](#table-of-contents)**

-### A product Increment must be released to production at the end of each Sprint.v
+### True or False: A product Increment must be released to production at the end of each Sprint.

 - [ ] True.
 - [x] False.